Significant Disproportionality Frequently Asked Questions (FAQ)

 States are required to calculate a risk ratio for all districts and community schools that meet the minimum cell and n-size.
 The following are exceptions to this requirement:

-• If the state’s comparison group does not meet the cell or n-size, a risk ratio is not calculated.
+• If the state’s comparison group does not meet the cell or n-size, then a risk ratio is not calculated.

 Back to Top

-How is enrollment calculated for significant disproportionality calculations?
+How is enrollment calculated for disproportionality calculations?

 Back to Top